whowell1/whowell1github.io/content/en/blog/cyber_deception.md

 ## Conclusion

 The cybersecurity landscape has changed.
-Attackers are smarter, faster, and more evasive.
-Traditional "castle defense" strategies are necessary but no longer sufficient.
+Attackers are smarter and more evasive.
+Traditional defense strategies are necessary but not sufficient anymore.

-By incorporating deception, you shift from a purely reactive posture to a proactive one.
-You create uncertainty for attackers, gain early warning of threats, and gather intelligence that makes all your other security tools more effective.
+Deception shifts you from purely reactive to proactive.
+You create uncertainty for attackers, get early warning of threats, and gather intelligence that makes your other security tools more effective.

 Don't just build a better castle.
-Build many castles, and let attackers waste their time and reveal themselves while your real crown jewels remain hidden and protected.
+Build multiple castles and let attackers waste their time revealing themselves while your real assets stay hidden and protected.

 {{< css.inline >}}